Aiimaar/AgroSOS/README.md

 ### 📑 Data Access and Relationships

 AgroSOS ensures consistency between the database schema and its relationships through:

-1. A diagram of entity relationships.
+ 1. A relationship diagram between entities.

  2. CRUD operations for more than two related entities.
-3. Migration scripts and seeders for consistent database setup.

-Data filtering is performed on the backend to optimize performance and ensure data integrity.
+Data filtering is performed in the backend to optimize performance and ensure data integrity.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>